Unsupervised pre-training of graph transformers on patient population graphs: Introduction

 In this paper, we propose a graph transformer-based model suitable for learning on multi-modal clinical data in form of population graphs.
 Motivated by the huge success of masked language modeling pre-training for transformer models, we propose masking-based pre-training methods and combine them with our graph transformer-based architecture.
-Our pre-training methods are specialized for clinical data, such as Electronic Health Records.
-Our main contributions are: \begin{itemize} \item We develop multiple novel unsupervised pre-training methods based on masked imputation of clinical input features, which are specifically designed for (longitudinal) EHRs and multi-modal clinical data modeled as population graph. \item We propose a novel (graph) transformer-based model suitable to learn over heterogeneous clinical data, allowing multi-modal data fusion.
+Our pre-training methods are specialized for multimodal clinical data.
+Our main contributions are: \begin{itemize} \item We develop multiple novel unsupervised pre-training methods based on masked imputation of clinical input features, which are specifically designed for (longitudinal) EHRs and multi-modal clinical data modeled as population graphs. \item We propose a novel (graph) transformer-based model suitable to learn over heterogeneous clinical data allowing multi-modal data fusion.
+The intelligent design and combination of state-of-the-art building blocks allow us to deal with heterogeneous data and show the potential of transformers for multi-modal clinical data analysis.
 Our model is designed to handle various input data types occurring in multi-modal clinical records, taking static and time-series data and continuous as well as discrete numerical features into account. \item By combining our graph transformer-based model with masking-based pre-training, we show a way to translate the success of pre-training of transformers in other domains to multi-modal clinical data. \item We show significant performance gains through pre-training when fine-tuning with as little as 1\% and up to 100\% labels in both the self-supervised and the transfer learning setup, providing a solution to limited labeled data. \end{itemize}